 This article contains Amazon affiliate links, but all opinions are honest and my own.

-The list of best books to learn UX/UI Design
+best books to learn UX/UI Design

 - About Face: The Essentials of Interaction Design by Alan Cooper

 - The Elements of User Experience by Jesse James Garrett

 - Don’t Make Me Think by Steve Krug